howardctrichards/MMM-SnowForecast/README.md

 ```

 **Config**
+Snow-forecast config,
-Snow-forecast config, note the baseURL must end in with the forward slash, but not have bot or mid or top as this is done in the module:
+*SNOW*: the baseURL must end in with the forward slash, but not have bot or mid or top and the *mountainElevations section must be deleted.*
+*MOUNTAIN*: must end in forecasts/ and not include the elevation, and you must set the elevations manually in mountainElevations as shown:
 ```
 {
 	module: "MMM-SnowForecast",